Sharesale

 According to a study by the World Cancer Research Fund, men and women who eat more than 1.8 ounces of red meat per day, about the half the size of a deck of cards, are likely to increase colorectal cancer by 18 percent.

-“Scientific evidence shows cancer is a complex disease not caused by foods and that a balanced diet and healthy lifestyle choices are essential to good health,” Carpenter, president of the North American Meat Institute writes in a statement on the new WHO classification.
+“Scientific evidence shows cancer is a complex disease not caused by single foods and that a balanced diet and healthy lifestyle choices are essential to good health,” Barry Carpenter, president of the North American Meat Institute writes in a statement on the new WHO classification.

-Carpenter argues that it's important to put this new classification in context.
-“IARC's panel was given the basic task of at hazards that meat could pose at some level, under circumstance, but was not asked to consider any off-setting benefits, like the nutrition that meat delivers or the implications of drastically reducing or removing meat from the diet altogether,” the statement concludes.
+Carpenter argues that it’s important to put this new classification in context.
+“IARC’s panel was given the basic task of looking at hazards that meat could pose at some level, under circumstance, but was not asked to consider any off-setting benefits, like the nutrition that meat delivers or the implications of drastically reducing or removing meat from the diet altogether,” the statement concludes.

 Recent study news: